quartzbio/quartzbio-python/docs-source/source/vaults_and_objects.md

 Vaults are similar to filesystems in that they provide a unified directory structure where folders, files, and datasets can be stored.
 All items in a vault (the folders, [files](https://quartzbio.github.io/quartzbio-python/querying_datasets_and_files.html#querying-files), and [datasets](https://quartzbio.github.io/quartzbio-python/creating_and_migrating_datasets.html#dataset-fields)) are collectively referred to as "objects".
 All vault objects can be moved, copied, renamed, tagged, and assigned [metadata](https://quartzbio.github.io/quartzbio-python/metadata_and_global_beacons.html#metadata).

-Vaults also have an [advanced permission](https://quartzbio.freshdesk.com/en/support/solutions/articles/73000605485) model that provides three different levels of access: read, write, and admin.
+Vaults also have an [advanced permission](https://quartzbio.freshdesk.com/en/support/solutions/articles/73000605485) model that provides three different levels of access: `read`, `write`, and `admin`.
 Vaults can be shared and permissions can be set via the EDP UI; for more information about working with vaults on the web interface as well as vault basics such as vault types, users can refer to the [Vaults via UI](https://quartzbio.freshdesk.com/en/support/solutions/articles/73000598224) documentation.

 ## Creating Vaults

 Users can create a vault as long as it has a unique name within their account domain.
-Vault and object names are case-insensitive.
+Vault and object names are `case-insensitive`.
 Once users create a vault, they'll be able to add folders, upload files, and create datasets.
 To be safe, a special method is provided to retrieve the vault by name if it already exists:

 In Python:
 ```Python